thomastrringel/myBYOC/README.md

-# myBYOC Mercedes Developer Bring Your Own Car BYOC Example (ready to use 2022/04/18)
+# myBYOC Mercedes Developer Bring Your Own Car BYOC Example (ready to use 2022/12/17)
+# 17/12/22 - updated new Mercedes server address

 Mercedes offers some cool features to request data from your own car.
 This is nice for programmers like me.
 So I tried it and it worked.
 While implmenting it I faced some troubles (which have nothing to do with Merdeces API, but more with some new proecedures for me).
 This Repos shall help other guys to implement it.